search

 Additional Technical Aspects of Hreflang Implementation

-After deciding on the preferred implementation method, there are several additional technical considerations to take into account:
+After choosing your preferred implementation method, there are a few more technical details to consider:

 Hreflang x-default

-x-default is a special attribute for hreflang that defines where the user will be directed if none of the languages defined in the hreflang tags match the language settings of the user’s browser.
+x-default is a special hreflang value that defines the fallback page – the one Google should show when none of your defined language/region tags match the user’s settings.
 In an <link> element, it looks like this:

 <link rel="alternate" href="http://example.com/" hreflang="x-default" />